brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 8 bht.md

 2. "Paul gives to the gospel the magnificent appellations of wisdom and prudence, for the purpose of leading the Ephesians to despise all contrary doctrines."
 3. "Paul, on the other hand, builds up the authority of the gospel, that believers may rest upon it with unshaken confidence."

+### Philip Schaff:
+1. "Which he caused to abound toward (lit, ‘into’) us.
+‘Which’ is preferable to ‘wherein,’ or, ‘wherewith’; the grace itself was made to flow abundantly to us, in fact into us as the subjects of it."
+2. "In all wisdom and prudence.
+This phrase can scarcely be applied to God, for ‘all wisdom’ does not mean the highest wisdom, but every kind of wisdom; and ‘prudence’ is rarely thus applied.
+The parallel passage (Colossians 1:9) favors the reference to Christians, and this explanation agrees better with the sweep of the thought."
+3. "‘Wisdom grasps God’s doings, perceives and understands His counsels of grace; prudence is directed to what we have to do, looks at our problem and how to solve it; the former sees the relations ordered by God, the latter regulates our conduct accordingly’ (Braune)."

 ### Archibald T. Robertson:
 1. "A thoroughly Pauline phrase, riches of kindness (Romans 2:4), riches of glory (Colossians 1:27; Ephesians 3:16; Philippians 4:19), riches of fulness of understanding (Colossians 2:7), riches of Christ (Ephesians 3:8), and in Ephesians 2:7 'the surpassing riches of grace.'"